AEW Dynamite preview: The lineup for Wednesday's return to Daily's Place - Pro Wrestling Dot Net

 -AEW World Champion Samoa Joe appears

-Powell’s POV: Wednesday’s Dynamite will feature the fallout edition from Saturday’s AEW Worlds End.
+Powell’s POV: Chris Jericho stated during a Rampage promo that he would stop Big Bill if he tries to get involved in the Guevara vs. Starks match.
 Dynamite will be live from Jacksonville, Florida at Daily’s Place.
 Join me for our weekly live review as Dynamite airs Wednesdays on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment